surajslalwani/file_organizer/README.md

 # Smart File Organizer

-A simple Python tool that automatically organizes files in a directory based on their file extensions.
+A Python CLI tool that automatically organizes files in a directory based on their file extensions.

-The script scans a folder, detects file types, and moves them into categorized folders such as **Images, Videos, Documents, Audio, Code, Archives**, and more.
-This helps keep directories like **Downloads, project folders, or working directories clean and structured**.
+It scans a folder, detects file types, and moves them into categorized folders such as **Images, Videos, Documents, Audio, Code, Archives**, and more — keeping directories like **Downloads or project folders clean and structured.**

 ---